EFHamouda/DNA-splice-junction-prediction/README.md

 # Authors
 Eslam Hamouda and Mayada Tarek
 # Instructions
-- locate your dna data  directory using.. load_data.m file
+- locate your dna data  directory in.. load_data.m file
 * run the code using... run.m file
   # Attributes of used machine
   - RAM: 16 GB